-As part of our partnership with Carnival, Jaime will be on a Caribbean cruise over Thanksgiving break.
-For the rest of us, I’ve come up with a few holiday recipes and entertaining tips inspired by the tropics.
-I’m not suggesting you hire a steel drum band, although that’s fine too, I’m simply infusing the traditional fete with some Caribbean color and spice influenced by my own recent travels.
+As part of our partnership with Carnival, I’ve come up with a few holiday recipes and entertaining tips inspired by the tropics.
+I’m not suggesting you hire a steel drum band, although that’s fine too, I’m simply infusing the traditional fete with some Caribbean color and spice influenced by my own travels.

-Read on for the perfect island-inspired nibbles and libations for your holiday guests…Just as you start off any tropical cruise with a rum punch, let’s start our party with the same.
+Read on for the perfect island-inspired nibbles and libations for your holiday…Just as you start off any tropical cruise with a rum punch, let’s start our party with the same.

 Sparkling Rum Punch

 - 2 TBS Guava Juice (or nectar)

 - A splash of dark rum